alyssaxuu/screenity/README.md

 <a href="https://www.producthunt.com/posts/screenity?utm_source=badge-top-post-badge&utm_medium=badge&utm_souce=badge-screenity" target="_blank"><img src="https://api.producthunt.com/widgets/embed-image/v1/top-post-badge.svg?post_id=275308&theme=light&period=daily" alt="Screenity - The most powerful screen recorder for Chrome | Product Hunt" style="width: 250px; height: 54px;" width="250" height="54" /></a>
 <a href="https://news.ycombinator.com/item?id=25150804" target="_blank"><img height=53 src="https://hackerbadge.now.sh/api?id=25150804&type=orange" alt="Featured on HackerNews"></a>

-> Screenity has been rebuilt from the ground up, and updated to MV3.
+> ❗️ Screenity has been rebuilt from the ground up, and updated to MV3.
 [Click here](https://help.screenity.io/getting-started/77KizPC8MHVGfpKpqdux9D/what%E2%80%99s-changed-in-the-new-version-of-screenity/bDtvcwAtw9PPesQeNH4zjE) to here to learn more about why, and what's changed in the new version.
 Also note that **the license has changed to [GPLv3](https://github.com/alyssaxuu/screenity/blob/master/LICENSE)**, but the older MV2 version remains MIT licensed.
+Make sure you read the license and the [Terms of Service](https://screenity.io/en/terms/) regarding intellectual property.

 ## Table of contents